I hope in sharing my Hashimoto’s journey + story, it helps other women know that they are not alone!

 I was nauseous, terribly fatigued, couldn’t sleep and didn’t really want to eat.
 The days felt foggy and confusing.
 I even took a pregnancy test at one point because I felt so sick 😂

-I was so thankful for the miracle of our sweet (and healthy) daughter but so drained and deteriorating all at the same time.
+I was so thankful for the miracle of our sweet (and healthy) daughter but so drained and was deteriorating all at the same time.

 The hardest part was I didn’t recognize myself… an emotion I think we all experience at times postpartum, but this was heightened.
 I didn’t feel or look like myself at all and I struggled daily to truly enjoy life, despite putting on a good face.
 Plus I felt so dismissed by doctors, that only made me think more that something was wrong with me.